 Introducing Guest Blogger Alice Ristroph

-I’m very pleased to announce that Alice Ristroph will be guest blogging with us for the next few weeks.
+I’m very pleased to announce that Alice Ristroph will be returning for a reprise guest visit with us for the next month.
 Alice is an Associate Professor at the University of Utah, S.J.
 Quinney College of Law.
 Her research and teaching interests include contemporary penal practices, violence, political authority, and other topics in criminal law, constitutional law, and political theory.
 Before joining the University of Utah, Alice was an Associate in Law at Columbia and a Visiting Assistant Professor of Government at Dartmouth College.
 From 2002 to 2004, she was a litigation associate at Paul Weiss in New York.
 She has a J.D. and a Ph.D. from Harvard University.

 Recent publications include:

 * Desert, Democracy, and Sentencing Reform, 96 J. Crim.
 L. & Criminology 1293 (2006)

 * Sexual Punishments, 15 Colum.
 J. Gender & Law 139 (2006)